gustavclausen/functional-dependency-finder/README.md

 The results are written to output.

 ### Assumptions about relations and data
-* Tables (relations) are considered in isolation (hence no relationships are considered).
+* Relations are considered in isolation (hence no relationships are considered).
 * All functional dependencies are found only by checking with one column on each side, such as A -> B.
-* If one functional dependency holds for an instance, it's assumed that it hold for all instances of the relation.
+* If one functional dependency holds for an instance, it's assumed that it holds for all instances of the relation.

 ## Requirements
-* Python v.
-3.6 <
+* Python 3.6 <

 ## Usage
 To install: